-Summary of benefits for the Standard Option of the Health Alliance HMO Plan-2014
+Summary of benefits for Physicians Health Plan of Northern Indiana - 2014

 - Do not rely on this chart alone.
-All benefits are provided in full unless indicated and are subject to the definitions, limitations and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk (\) means the item is subject to the \$500 calendar year deductible.
+All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
+On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk (\) means the item is subject to the calendar year deductible. - The calendar year deductible is \$250 per person and \$500 per family.